 What's more, his camera roll also contained a meme featuring Evans’ face and the meme: “Guard.
 That.
 Pussy.”

 Evans was quick when he realized this mishap, and deleted the post.
-Social media users however, were quicker.
+However, some eagle-eyed users among his millions of followers on Instagram were quicker.

-Social media already took screenshots, and even downloaded it.
+Social media already took screenshots of the male genitalia, the meme, and even downloaded the whole footage.

 They then began running different theories and speculations on whether the picture was of Evans at all or someone else.